chriswininger/online-cv/README.md

 3. phatomjs
 4. lessc
 5. node/npm: Much of this may go away as it was mostly used to orchestrate building, though we'll still need lessc

-### Building

-This is in progress, see Docker sections below.
-The ruby and gem versions this is pinned to are quite old and hard to update so going forward this project will be managed through docker.

-At this time the docker scripts are pretty close, but they still likely need to invoke the lessc command and copy css files to assets and there should probably be a way to update and push new versions of the pdf to assets without manual interventions.

-* To do a full build production style run `./docker-build_image_and_build_site.sh`
-  * Check for output under `docker-builds-output/_site`

 ### About `./docker-print_pdf`